Montgomery’s Inn Highlights

 Current & upcoming shows: Summer 2016

-- Briarly Room: Hooked Rugs – Not to be Stepped On, the work of Carole St Amand (July 28 to August 24): An exhibit that shows a centuries-old craft adapted to create modern and vibrant works of art, no longer for covering floors, but to be displayed on walls like any fine painting.
+- Briarly Room: Hooked Rugs – Not to be Stepped On, the work of Carole St Amand (To August 24): An exhibit that shows a centuries-old craft adapted to create modern and vibrant works of art, no longer for covering floors, but to be displayed on walls like any fine painting.
 Carole St-Amand (see image at left) designs and makes each piece by hand, using a hook as a paintbrush, wool as her paint and linen as the canvas.
 Imagination… the only limitation.
-Opening reception: Thursday, July 28 from July 6 to 8 p.m. (overlapping with Thirsty Thursday).

 Tea Time at the Inn